ethereum/sourcify/services/server/README.md

 ## Config

+### Server Config

+The server config is defined in `config/default.js`.

+To override the default config, you can create a `local.js` file and override the default config.
+The parameters are overridden one by one, so you only need to override the parameters you want to change.

+Or if you are running in a deployment you can pass the `NODE_ENV` name as the config file name and it will take precedence.
+For example, if you are running in a `NODE_ENV=production` environment, you can create a `config/production.js` file and it will be used instead of the default config.
+Local takes precedence over `NODE_ENV`.
+The file precedence is defined in [node-config package](https://github.com/node-config/node-config/wiki/Configuration-Files#multi-instance-deployments).

+### Chains Config

 The chains supported by the Sourcify server are defined in `src/sourcify-chains-default.json`.

-To support a different set of chains, you can create a `src/sourcify-chains.json` file and override the default chains.
+To support a different set of chains, you can create a `src/sourcify-chains.json` file and completely override the default chains.

 A full example of a chain entry is as follows: